tkn-tub/ns3-gym/doc/tutorial/source/tracing.rst

 you select the "API Documentation" link, you will be taken to the
 |ns3| API documentation page.

-In the sidebar you should see a hierachy that begins
+In the sidebar you should see a hierarchy that begins

 *  ns-3